-They are also a practicing poet and poetry critic, publishing with the Academy of American Poets, Ploughshares, the Capilano Review and elsewhere.
-They co-founded the Poetry Project Editorial Collective, working with the Poetry Project Newsletter from 2017-2021.
+They also practice poetry and poetry criticism, publishing with the Academy of American Poets, Ploughshares, the Capilano Review and elsewhere.
+Co-founding the Poetry Project Editorial Collective, they worked with the Poetry Project Newsletter from 2017-2021.

 Areas of Expertise